ArupAzure/terraform-azurerm-diskencrypt/README.md

 # terraform-azurerm-diskencrypt

 ## Encrypt an existing  Virtual Machine in Azure
-This module implements Azure Disk Encryption feature to encrypt currently running VM's.
-ADE leverages the industry standard BitLocker feature of Windows and DM-Crypt feature of linux to provide volume encryption for the OS and data disks.
+This module implements Azure Disk Encryption feature to encrypt VM's after VM creation.
+ADE leverages the industry standard #BitLocker feature of Windows and #DM-Crypt feature of linux to provide volume encryption for the OS and data disks.

 ## prerequisites
 All the prerequsites can be found at the [Azure Disk Encryption prerequisites](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-prerequisites)